PTCInc/cachething/README.md

-# Template project for creating GitHub published Solutions
+# A practice guidance for Thingworx Cache Thing

 # Disclaimer